ZeroSpree/CSSans.Pro/README.md

 Use the `cssans--right` class on the container that holds your font markup.

-Just like with centering, this class will help you properly align text to the right side of the container.
+This class will help you properly align text to the right side of the parent container.

 ```html
 <div class="cssans--right">